Spook

 The Problem

 Everything stays on your Mac.
 No telemetry, no analytics, no network requests from the app itself.
+A network monitor that phones home would be a contradiction.

 Source code: github.com/qaid/spook